Osher Interest Groups

 Mystery Lovers Interest Group

-This book group meets once a month to discuss mysteries old and new, from Agatha Christie to Louise Penny, and from senior sleuths to international detectives.
+Are you a mystery reader?
+Come once a month to discuss mysteries old and new, from Agatha Christie to Louise Penny and from senior sleuths to international detectives.

 -

-A love for live theatre is the only prerequisite for joining this interest group.
-This Osher interest group explores the Richmond theatre scene by selecting and attending five to six performances from September through June.
+A love for live theater is the only prerequisite for joining this interest group.
+This Osher interest group explores the Richmond theater scene by selecting and attending performances year round.
 Announcements for shows are sent to group members via email.

 There is a wonderful social aspect to this group.
 When appropriate, we gather after a performance for discussion and a bite to eat.